-Thanksgiving flights are typically some of the most expensive you’ll see all year.
+The holiday season is very much upon us.
+Flights around the Christmas holiday are typically some of the most expensive you’ll see all year.
 Of course, 2020 was an exception to this rule, with many staying put due to the Covid-19 pandemic.

-Consider flying on ‘off days’
+Consider traveling on ‘off days’

-Look at alternative airports
+Look at nearby airports

 Many major metropolitan areas have multiple airports for flyers to choose from.
 New York has LaGuardia (LGA), Kennedy (JFK) and Newark (EWR) airports; Chicago has O’Hare (ORD) and Midway (MDW); Houston has George Bush-Intercontinental (IAH) and Hobby (HOU); and the list goes on.